oliviapy960825/oliviapy960825.github.io/pages/about.md

 ### <a name="education"></a>ecucation
-{ B.B.A. in E-commerce at Southwestern University of Finance and Economics} <br>
+{ M.S. in Data Analytics at The George Washington University}<br>
-{ B.S. in Management Information Systems, minor in computer science at University of Delaware}
+{ B.S. in Management Information Systems, minor in computer science at University of Delaware}<br>
-{ M.S. in Data Analytics at The George Washington University}
+{ B.B.A. in E-commerce at Southwestern University of Finance and Economics}

 ### <a name="cvandresume"></a>cv and resume